China supplier of Samsung, Lenovo denies using child workers

-BEIJING/SEOUL A China-based supplier for Samsung Electronics Co Ltd and Lenovo Group Ltd said on Thursday it had never hired child laborers, denying allegations by a U.S.-based activist group.
+BEIJING/SEOUL A China-based supplier for Samsung Electronics Co Ltd (005930.KS) and Lenovo Group Ltd (0992.HK) said on Thursday it had never hired child labourers, denying allegations by a U.S.-based activist group.

-Samsung Electronics also said it had found no children or students working on the Samsung production line at the Huizhou-based factory of supplier HEG Technology, which was cited as violating China's labor laws by the New York-based watchdog China Labor Watch.
+Samsung Electronics also said it had found no children or students working on the Samsung production line at the Huizhou-based factory of supplier HEG Technology, which was cited as violating China's labour laws by the New York-based watchdog China Labour Watch.

 A Lenovo spokeswoman said the company would look into the report.